Soellex® Thermal Cycler

-High throughput processing of up to 230,000 samples in Array Tape™ requires one Soellex® water bath - replacing the 18 water baths or 150 block heaters required for microplates.
-Standing alone, these energy and space saving benefits put high throughput laboratories well on their way to achieving significantly greener, more environmentally sound operations.
+High throughput processing of up to 230,400 samples in Array Tape™ requires one Soellex® water bath - replacing the 18 water baths (30 plate capacity) or 150 block heaters required for microplates.
+These energy and space saving benefits put high throughput laboratories well on their way to achieving significantly greener, more environmentally sound operations.

 The Soellex® supports all common endpoint PCR chemistries including but not limited to TaqMan™, InvaderPLUS™ and KASPar™.

 The Soellex® system design is versatile and supports PCR processing in traditional microtiter plates as well as in Array Tape™.
-The Soellex® can process up to 152 384-well microplates (11 mm tall) at one time.
+The Soellex® can process up to 152 microplates (384-well, 11 mm tall) in a single run.

 Decreasing Thermal Cycling Times